theta-skunkworks/theta-plugin-bluetooth-headset-sample/README.md

 [![](https://img.youtube.com/vi/NN33SM5_SJQ/0.jpg)](https://www.youtube.com/watch?v=NN33SM5_SJQ)

+<2020/11/16 Update:apk Ver 1.2.0>
+- Added Bluetooth related state saving and recovery processing.
+- Added volume saving and restoring processing.
+- Removed NanoHTTPD import.
+- Changed the plugin name.
+- A license check was conducted.

 ## Usage

 ### Pairing

-1. If you have enabled the remote control function of THETA using THETA's pre-installed plug-in "Remote Control", please disable this function.
+1. ~~If you have enabled the remote control function of THETA using THETA's pre-installed plug-in "Remote Control", please disable this function.~~ <br>(This is an unnecessary procedure in apk Ver 1.2.0 or later.)
 2. When using the audio device used on the smartphone, temporarily turn off Bluetooth on the smartphone so that the audio device is not connected to the smartphone.
 3. If you need to operate the audio device when pairing the audio device (eg Anker Icon Mini, Apple AirPods series), follow the manual of the audio device.
 4. Launch the plug-in to automatically pair with the audio device